Content 1100 styling change to allow custom header

 One audit reviewed required improvements

-The ICAEW identified good practice across all but one of the files reviewed.
-Broad themes were:
+The ICAEW identified good practice across the files reviewed which included:

 PCAOB

-KPMG in the UK is subject to inspection every three years by the US Public Company Accounting and Oversight Board (PCAOB).
+KPMG in the UK is subject to inspection every three years by the US PCAOB.
 In accordance with this cycle, the PCAOB was due to inspect during 2021.
 However, as a result of the COVID-19 pandemic, the PCAOB deferred its inspection to 2022.
-We look forward to receiving the final report in 2024.
+The firm received the final inspection report in 2024 with no Part I Inspection Observations and is required to respond to the findings by the deadline of March 2025.

 Ongoing FRC matters